 We have financed our operations and capital expenditures primarily with the proceeds from sales of our common stock, borrowings and cash flows generated from operations.
-Cash and cash equivalents increased \$18.8 million from \$68.8 million at January 31, 2003 to \$87.6 million at January 31, 2004 largely due to cash provided by operating activities.
-Working capital, excluding long-term marketable securities, increased from approximately \$85.4 million at January 31, 2003 to approximately \$99.2 million at January 31, 2004.
+Cash and cash equivalents increased \$12.1 million from \$81.5 million at January 31, 2004 to \$93.6 million at January 31, 2005 largely due to cash provided by operating activities.
+Working capital increased from \$99.2 million at January 31, 2004 to \$126.6 million at January 31, 2005.

-Net cash provided from operating activities for the year ended January 31, 2003 and January 31, 2004 was approximately \$7.2 million and \$23.2 million, respectively.
-The net cash provided by operating activities in the year ended January 31, 2004 was the result of net income of \$5.6 million adjusted for non-cash expenses including depreciation and amortization of \$11.0 million and the changes in certain operating assets and liabilities.
-The significant changes in assets and liabilities that provided cash from operations included a decrease in accounts receivable of approximately \$4.7 million, an increase in deferred revenue of \$4.8 million, and an increase in income taxes payable of \$1.1 million.
-These items that generated cash from operations were offset by a decrease in accounts payable of \$7.8 million.
-Our increase in cash provided from operating activity in fiscal 2004 included significant cash collections from accounts receivables of \$168.0 million compared to \$148.0 million in fiscal 2003.
+Net cash provided from operating activities for the fiscal years ended January 31, 2004 and 2005 was approximately \$23.2 million and \$14.9 million, respectively.
+The net cash provided by operating activities in the fiscal year ended January 31, 2005 was the result of net income of \$9.9 million adjusted for non-cash expenses including depreciation and amortization of \$7.3 million and the changes in certain operating assets and liabilities.
+The significant changes in assets and liabilities that provided cash from operations included an increase in deferred revenue of \$4.9 million and an increase in accounts payable of \$8.3 million.
+These items that generated cash from operations were offset by an increase in accounts receivable of \$8.5 million, an increase inventories of \$3.6 million and an increase in income taxes receivable of \$4.1 million.
 We expect that the video-on-demand products within the broadband segment will continue to require a significant amount of cash to fund future product development and demonstration equipment and to meet higher forecasted revenue levels.